systemd-analyze(1) — Linux manual page

 --image=PATH

-With cat-files and verify, operate on files inside the
+with --offline=, operate on files inside the specified image

 Added in version 250.